Sharp bounds for non-trace class noise and applications to SPDEs: Sobolev embeddings for unweighted Gaussian sequences

 Note that in case of equality in the first part of \eqref{eq:parametersnew}, the second part of \eqref{eq:parametersnew} can be restated as $\frac{s}{d}>\frac{1}{2} - \frac{1}{\zeta}$.
 This shows that $\mu \in \ell^\zeta$ for smaller $\zeta$ (in particular compared to $\zeta = \infty$) allows considering a smaller $s$.

-As in Sections \ref{s:gamma_consequences} and \ref{s:main_result}, the above result and Proposition \ref{p:necessary_schatten} admit a variant where $H^{-s,q}(\Domm)$ is replaced by the homogeneous spaces $\dot{H}^{-s,q}(\R^d)$.
+As in Sections \ref{s:gamma_consequences} and \ref{s:main_result}, the above result and Proposition \ref{p:necessary_schatten} admit a variant where $\wt{H}^{-s,q}(\Domm)$ is replaced by the homogeneous spaces $\dot{H}^{-s,q}(\R^d)$.
 We leave the details to the interested reader.

-In the following, we state a converse result, which shows again that only the information $\mu\in\ell^\zeta$ is not so beneficial.
+In the following, we state a converse result, which shows again that the information $\mu\in\ell^\zeta$ alone is not so useful.
 Indeed, if $\mu\in\ell^\zeta$ and $g\in L^\eta(\Domm)$, then the conditions ensuring $M_g R_{\mu}\in \g(L^2(\Domm),L^q(\Domm))$ are \emph{independent} of $\zeta$.
 In particular, choosing the corresponding sequence $\mu$ from the unweighted space $\ell^\zeta$ does \emph{not} allow one to recover a condition like \eqref{eq:schatten_section_sharp_condition}, and therefore to capture scaling properties of SPDEs as analyzed in Subsection \ref{ss:scaling_intro}.

 \begin{proposition}[Necessary conditions in the unweighted setting] Let $\Domm$ be an open set in $\R^d$.
 Let $s>0$, $q\in(1,\infty)$, $\eta\in [2,\infty)$ and $\zeta\in [2,\infty)$.
 Suppose that, for all $g\in L^\eta(\cO)$ and $\mu\in \ell^\zeta$,